ruflab/shimmer/CONTRIBUTING.md

 (using [isort](https://github.com/PyCQA/isort) and [black](https://github.com/psf/black)),
 [flake8](https://github.com/PyCQA/flake8), and type issues with [mypy](https://github.com/python/mypy).

+This project is fully typed, so any contribution should provide typing annotations.

 To run the tools locally, make sure that you have installed dependencies with dev group:
 ```sh
 poetry install --with=dev